-6. Make sure the tire is stored securely.
-Push, pull (A), and then try to turn (B) the tire.
+Make sure the tire is stored securely.
+Push, pull (1), and then try to turn (2) the tire.
 If the tire moves, use the wheel wrench to tighten the cable.

-Two clicks mean the the tire is up all the way.
+Two clicks mean the tire is up all the way.